Content is loading...

 Dental health

-You will now have all your permanent teeth and may well have had some experience of dental treatment such as fillings, X-rays, tooth removal, or braces.
+You will now have all your permanent teeth.
+You may have already experienced dental treatments such as fillings, X-rays, tooth removal or braces.

-You should continue to see your dentist at least once a year and brush your teeth twice daily.
-It is good practise to start flossing your teeth as well as brushing and your dentist will explain this to you.
+You should see your dentist at least once a year and brush your teeth twice every day.
+It is good practice to start flossing your teeth as well.
+Your dentist will explain this to you.

-Free dental care is available on the NHS up until you are 18 and in some circumstances longer.
+Free dental care is available on the NHS up until you are 18 years old.
+There are some circumstances where free NHS dental care is available after 18 years old.
 Check if you are eligible.

 If you move to a new address you will need to register with a dentist in the local area.
 Find a dentist with available spaces.